The Bike Centre

 Volunteer drop-in time is flexible, though a one hour minimum shift per week is preferred!

-A half-hour volunteer orientation and one anti-oppression workshop required to become certified volunteer.
+A half-hour volunteer orientation and one anti-oppression workshop are required to become a certified volunteer.